-Files On-Demand allows you to access all your files in the OneDrive cloud, with File Explorer, regardless whether they are downloaded on your Windows 10 computer or device.
-In other words, you can see all your OneDrive files, even those that are available online only, in File Explorer, just like any other.
-The questions that spur now is, of course, how do you differentiate the online-only files from those available locally on your computer or device.
-Read on to find the answer.
+Files On-Demand is a feature that allows you to access all your files in the OneDrive cloud with File Explorer, regardless of whether they are downloaded or not on your Windows computer or device.
+In other words, you can see all your OneDrive files, even those available only online, in File Explorer, just like any other.

 In File Explorer, the files and folders from your OneDrive have a different status indicator depending on where they are stored:

-- Online only files - have a blue cloud status.
-These are files that you have stored in your OneDrive storage but which are not downloaded locally on your Windows 10 PC.
-They are not occupying space on your hard drive, but they are taking up space in your OneDrive cloud storage.
+- Online-only files and folders - have blue cloud icons.
+These are files that you have saved in your OneDrive storage but which are not downloaded locally on your Windows PC.
+They are not occupying space on your computer’s storage drive (SSD or HDD), but they are taking up space in your OneDrive cloud space.
 Although you can see all online files even if you do not have an active internet connection, you can only open them if you have internet access.

-Here is how the three statuses for Files On-Demand look in File Explorer:
+This is how the three statuses for Files On-Demand look in Windows 11’s File Explorer:

 If you change your mind and no longer want some of your files or folders to be always available locally, follow the same steps, but this time uncheck the option “Always keep on this device.”

-If you have a small local storage space, you might prefer to keep all your OneDrive files available online only.
-That way, they never take up space on your Windows 10 computer or device.
-You can, however, work with them, but only as long as you have a working internet connection.
+If you have limited local storage space, you may want to keep some of your OneDrive files available online-only.
+That way, they don’t take up space on your Windows computer or device.
+You can, however, work with them, but only as long as you are connected to the internet.

-To configure some or all of your files or folders to be available only when you are online, open File Explorer, navigate to your OneDrive and then find the files or folders that you want to make available online only.
-Select them and then right-click on them (or tap and hold on them, if you have a touchscreen).
-In the contextual menu, click or tap the option called “Free up space.”
+To configure some (or even all) of your files or folders to be available only when you are online, open File Explorer, navigate to your OneDrive, and then find the files or folders you want to make available online-only.
+Select them and then right-click on them (or press and hold on them if you have a touchscreen).
+In the contextual menu, click or tap the “Free up space” option.

-Windows 10 then deletes the locally stored copies of those files or folders but keeps the online originals in place, unaltered.
-This can be an excellent way of recovering storage space on your device, especially if you have large files stored in OneDrive.
+Windows then deletes the locally stored copies of those files or folders but keeps the online originals in place, unaltered.
+This can be an excellent way to recover storage space on your computer, especially if you have large files stored in OneDrive.